rishiraj-tf/Roo-Code-Docs/docs/roo-code-cloud/what-is-roo-code-cloud.md

 ---
-title: What is Roo Code Cloud? - AI Development Platform
 description: Discover Roo Code Cloud, the web platform that extends your Roo Code extension with cloud features for collaboration, persistence, and analytics.
 keywords:
   - Roo Code Cloud